pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 In this part we modify static content to execute AJAX request on Express server to update the static content.

-Firstly we modify all our *Dockerfile* to make vim installed on all our custom docker image.
+Firstly we modify all our *Dockerfile* to make vim installed on all custom docker image.
 Just add the following line into each *Dockerfile*.

 ```dockerfile
 RUN apt update && apt install -y vim
 ```

-Do not forget to rebuild all images before run containers.
+**Do not forget to rebuild all images before run containers.**

 Then we modify the static content (in our case it is `index.html`) to add some JavaScript.